I am so thankful for easy dinner recipes like Paleo Honey Lemon Chicken.

 Paleo Honey Lemon Chicken: Special Ingredients

-Some of the ingredients in this recipe you might not be familiar with.
+You might not be familiar with some of the ingredients in this Paleo Honey Lemon Chicken recipe.
 Let me give you the low-down.

 Arrowroot Powder: Use this starch to thicken your honey lemon sauce.
-If you don’t have these on hand cornstarch can be used.
-If you’re trying to decrease or eliminate grains, grab a bag of this to have on hand for thickening any of your sauces in place of flour or cornstarch.
+If you don’t have this on hand, cornstarch can be used.
+If you’re trying to decrease or eliminate grains, grab a bag of arrowroot powder to have on hand for thickening any of your sauces in place of flour or cornstarch.
 Be sure not to heat your sauces for too long, as this can cause the arrowroot powder to break down.

 Easy, Paleo Honey Lemon Chicken

-- 1.5 pounds boneless, skinless chicken breasts, cut into bite-sized pieces
+- 1.5 pounds chicken breasts boneless, skinless, cut into bite-sized pieces

 - 3 Tablespoons coconut aminos